taha007860/Bank-Management-System/README.md

 ## Usage

-To use this database, you will first need to set up a PostgreSQL server.
+To use this database, you will first need to set up MySQL.
 Once you have done so, you can create a new database and import the schema and data from the provided SQL files.
 After that, you can use a variety of SQL queries to interact with the database and retrieve the information you need.

 ## Contributions